mohuk/pages-blog/_posts/2024-02-08-optimizing-ttfb.md

 ![Static Content Delivery 1.0](/assets/img/2024-02-08-img-04.png)

-## Limitations of our current Content Delivery setup
+## Limitations of the current Content Delivery setup

 Chalking this on a whiteboard, I realized there are several problems with our setup: